temmy222/PyTOUGHREACT/documentation/developer.rst

 ------------------------------
 Testing for the software was done using pytest.
 Before test can be run, pytest has to be installed using `pip install pytest`.
-The tests can be run by navigating to the root folder and running pytest.
-The results are then shown together with the coverage of the tests
+The tests can be run by navigating to the root folder and running `pytest`.
+The results are then shown together with the coverage of the tests.
+The settings for the tests can be modified through pyproject.toml